From shy to outgoing, difficult to easygoing, learn the negative effects of labeling kids and why you shouldn’t label children.

 We’ve all heard, “Oh, he’s going to be an engineer!” the minute our kids show a remote interest in how cars or machines work.
 Or, “Wow!
 She’s going to be a talkative one!” when they hear your baby happily babbling along.

 Although friends and family mean well, these labels (even positive ones) assign kids a future at a very young age.
-Do this often enough, and the labels could stifle other interests, or make them feel bad if they make mistakes.
+Do this often enough, and the labels can stifle other interests, or make them feel bad if they make mistakes.

 4. Labels can be inaccurate

 Kids might act serious one day and hilarious the next.
-One day your toddler might smile and wave at every stranger and the next cling to your leg or hide in your shoulder.
+One day your toddler might smile and wave at every stranger, and the next cling to your leg or hide in your shoulder.
 He might deliberately disobey, then minutes later follow instructions to the letter.

 As a child develops and discovers her abilities, she might believe her talents are innate and unchangeable.
 Rather than understanding the value of practice and hard work, she can be easily discouraged and believe, I can’t do it, even if I try.
-It’s not in me.

-You see, if she’s labeled as athletic, artistic or bookish, she starts to believe that label is her identity.
+You see, if she’s labeled as athletic, artistic, or bookish, she starts to believe that label is her identity.

 6. Labeling kids makes it harder to correct behavior